anyaevostinar/anyaevostinar.github.io/classes/257-w26/prep-ethics.md

 * Give a high-level overview of how the computing industry thinks and reasons about ethics.
 * Identify the ethical standards typically applied in the analysis of technology.
 * Begin to develop your own ethical framework regarding technology.
+* Explain the high-level situation of the case study

 ## Advanced Learning Objectives
 After class, you should be able to: